 Betting on Fantasy Sports and eSports

 The Fantasy Sports Trade Association announced that, as of 2016, fantasy sports has become a $7.22 billion industry in the U.S. and Canada.
 Across both countries, over 59.3 million players regularly engage in the pastime. eSports, though not quite as popular as fantasy sports, has similarly blown up in popularity.
 Valued at over $900 million, the eSports market only continues to grow with each tournament and competition.
-The eSports betting scene has expanded accordingly.
+The eSports betting scene has expanded accordingly, although it is technically still illegal under this new decision.

 People that place bets or wagers on fantasy sports and eSports every day may be at risk of developing a gambling disorder.
 This risk can be attributed to the instant gratification that fantasy sports and eSports betting provide.
 The accessibility and quick turnarounds inherent to these activities make it easy for people to place bets or wagers many times in quick succession, triggering their brain’s reward system over and over.
 Frequent gambling can cause their brains to become desensitized to the pleasure they receive from these activities.
 To trigger the same “high,” they need to gamble more and more.
 Eventually, this can lead to the development of a gambling disorder.